pourmand1376/.dotfiles/README.md

 ## Stow

-For copying config files, use:
+For using config files, use:

 ```bash
 stow folder_name